 Solar Beach Therapy, Burc Beach, Tirmata Beach and Uzunya Beach with its camp site and activities are some of the outstanding private beaches in Kilyos.

-Also, Baykus Beach (recommended) located in Gumusdere village and owned by Mimar Sinan Fine Arts University, shines out as one of the best beaches in that area.
+Also, Baykus Beach located in Gumusdere village and owned by Mimar Sinan Fine Arts University, shines out as one of the best beaches in Istanbul in 2023.

 Located in the right across of Old Florya Train Station, 800-meters-long Florya Gunes Beach allows you to rent sunbed and sunshade, play beach volley and park your car.
 Renting cost is also pretty affordable.

-With its sandy and shallow structure, Albatros Beach is one of the best places for you to go swimming.
+With its sandy and shallow structure, Albatros Beach is one of the best places for you to go swimming in Istanbul.
 It offers a perfect one-day trip for those who reside in Buyukcekmece and Avcilar.
 You can rent sunbed and sunshade from various facilities.

 Located in the Black Sea coasts of Istanbul, Sile is famous for its wide beaches.
 Sea is a bit rough in Sile.
 Buyuk Beach and Iskele Yeri Beach are the most preferred beaches.
 Akcakese Akkaya Beach stands out as one of the cleanest beaches of Istanbul.